» Terraform Provider Development Program

 » 3.
 Development & Test

-The best approach to building a new provider project is to use the AWS provider as a reference.
+The best approach to building a new provider is to be familiar with both the Writing Custom Providers guide and Extending Terraform section.
+The guide will give you an introduction in code structure and the basics of authoring a plugin that Terraform can interact with.
+The Extending Terraform section contains guides, best practices, and API reference for developers writing Terraform plugins.
+Additionally developers are encouraged to use the AWS provider as an implementation reference.
 Given the wide surface area of this provider, almost all resource types and preferred code constructs are covered in it.

 It is recommended for vendors to first develop support for one or two resources